JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-  but does not fix two gaps a per-leaf sum cannot see by construction: (1) **cross-instance combinational sharing** on wide operand-multiplexer trees — confirmed still present as a 256% whole-design overshoot on `qor/divider/autofsm.py`, versus only 4.65% on `qor/multiplier/autofsm.py` (which shares to one atomic unit with no wide muxes at all), so the gap is design-shape-dependent, not a constant to calibrate away; and (2) **`SYN.GET_REGISTERS_ESTIMATE_TEXT_AND_FFS`'s own FF-count overshoot** (5.7-5.9x; per-FF area is exact, so the error is entirely in the *count*, before any yosys-level FF optimization) — a different and much cruder count
+  but does not fix two gaps a per-leaf sum cannot see by construction: (1) **cross-instance combinational sharing** on wide operand-multiplexer trees — confirmed still present as a 256% whole-design overshoot on `qor/divider/autofsm.py`. `qor/multiplier/autofsm.py` used to be the contrasting low-overshoot case (4.65%, per `qor/latchup_area_match_matrix.json`'s `in_repo_evidence`) precisely *because* it shared its multiplier to one atomic unit with no wide muxes at all — that stopped being true once its operands were narrowed to `uint8` to fix a search-time hang (see that file's own comment and §6's AUTOFSM search-cost entry below): AUTOFSM now opens the multiplier up into a real 36-fold-shared `chunk_add_w_2` unit with a genuine operand mux, and a local build now measures 242.45% overshoot (83385.5 estimated vs 24349.7 um2 measured) — close to the divider's number, for the same reason.
+This is not a matrix re-run (no latchup.app PnR comparison behind it, just this repo's own `Measured area:` build-log line) but it is consistent with the gap being design-shape-dependent, not a constant to calibrate away; and (2) **`SYN.GET_REGISTERS_ESTIMATE_TEXT_AND_FFS`'s own FF-count overshoot** (5.7-5.9x; per-FF area is exact, so the error is entirely in the *count*, before any yosys-level FF optimization) — a different and much cruder count